XertroV/MarketcoinWhitepaper/README.md

 Everything -> Marketcoin and Marketcoin -> Everything (but not Everything -> Everything)

+Marketcoin provides a better solution to the double coincidence of wants by allowing users to quickly and trustlessly exchange value between monetary systems.
+This allows the solutions to the double coincidence (monetary systems) to become separate and insulated, while being trivially connected at the same time.
+This means that both parties can deal in their currency of choice without any significant barriers to exchange goods and services for money.

 ## Orders and Transactions

 Transactions in Marketcoin differ from those of Bitcoin-like systems.
 A transaction is broken down into three parts, and is not finalised until all of those parts are present in the blockchain.
 The first two are matching orders; that being an order to buy Altcoin for the maximum price of m, and an order to sell Altcoin at the minimum price of n, with n <= m.
 These are combined to form the beginning of a transaction, and are recorded simultaneously in the blockchain.
 The exchange algorithm is such that any two nodes will always produce the same matching orders from the same input (the block).
 Both orders include the public key of each party member.
 At this stage, the transaction is not yet finalised.
 For finalisation to occur the buyer of Marketcoin must provide a signed transaction for the agreed upon amount from their public key on the altcoin network, to the seller's public key.
 This alone does not provide proof of payment, to combat this a reference to the block the transaction was published in is also required.
-After this, control over the disbursement of the kets purchased is granted.
+After this, control over the disbursement of the kets (marketcoin units) purchased is granted.
 Control over the disbursement of the kets is removed once an order is included for their sale in a block.

 To combat users reneging on trades and locking up others' money a timeout is placed on every transaction; if it is not finalised within a certain number time (or number of blocks, to be decided), the transaction is disregarded and control of the disbursement of funds is returned to the seller.